 Do Federal and State Employment Discrimination Laws Apply in Religious Schools?

 Unfortunately, this is just one of the many instances where teachers at religious schools have been penalized because of reasons like pregnancy and sex outside of wedlock, and sexual orientation.
 While the school is using the 2020 Supreme court case Our Lady of Guadalupe School v.
 Morrissey-Berry to assert that federal laws on employment discrimination are inapplicable in church-based schools, there are both state and federal laws that protect employees from gender-based discrimination in the workplace.
 For example, the Title VII of the Civil Rights Act prohibits an employer from “treating you differently or less favorably because of sex” among other factors.
 However, Title VII laws only apply to schools that receive federal funding, including some private/religious schools who are given funds for programs such as reduced/free meals and technology upgrade grants.

 Seek Legal Assistance Today

-If you believe to have been wrongfully terminated from your job, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you believe to have been wrongfully terminated from your job, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.